IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
 Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^5]

 If States are to meet their obligations of equality and non-discrimination on the basis of sex, it is necessary to explicitly identify States' obligations to men and boys.

-This report looks at the obligations to men and boys in the *International Covenant on Civil and Political Rights*.

 ## Government Obligations to men and boys